 Less cash handling means more time for property managers to rent open units and maintain the property — not to mention the relief of not having to count, track, and store cash or make frequent trips to the bank.
 Gone is the need to reconcile cash payments in the accounting system; PayNearMe summarizes all the payments on one screen.

 We’re in a time where more people are renting, yet fewer people have access to bank accounts and credit cards.
 Therefore, property managers need to make it as easy as possible for tenants who prefer to pay their rent with cash.
-For property managers, enabling an alternative cash rent payment system like PayNearMe can help improve occupancy rates by opening up to tenants who prefer to pay their rent with cash.
-It can also improve property management operations by facilitating on-time cash payments that are more secure and more convenient to process.
+For property managers, enabling an alternative property manager cash payment options at PayNearMe.com.